 Firstly, stress is not just an emotion, it’s a physical reaction in your body.
-It’s your ‘fight or flight’ response, and you need to recognise it as one of the most important variables in your health journey.
+It’s your ‘fight or flight’ response, and you need to recognize it as one of the most important variables in your health journey.
 You need to understand and accept just how influential it is on your wellbeing.
-If you’re fatigued, have digestive issues, have trouble sleeping, easily gain weight and can’t shift it, or are underweight, if you don’t recover from exercise well, if you have frequent coughs and colds and indeed – if you have sluggish thyroid function…stress is a major influence here.
+If you’re fatigued, have digestive issues, have trouble sleeping, easily gain weight and can’t shift it, or are underweight, if you don’t recover from exercise well if you have frequent coughs and colds and indeed – if you have sluggish thyroid function…stress is a major influence here.

 Secondly, you have to accept that stress is something you do have control over.
-You meed to separate stressful situations (which you can’t control) and a stressful reaction (which you can control).
+You need to separate stressful situations (which you can’t control) and a stressful reaction (which you can control).
 You cannot control everything happening in your life, but you can influence how you react to it.
 It is in your reaction that your fight or flight is triggered a.k.a. cortisol levels rapidly and dramatically shoot up.

 I am certainly not perfect in this area (very much a work in progress), but I have found that mindfulness meditation, even just ten minutes a day creates a dramatic difference.
-I personally use the headpiece app (at time of writing they still have a free ten day trial here), but have heard wonderful things about Kevin Rose’s Oak Meditation (free, at the time of writing) and plan to try this too.
+I personally use the headpiece app (at time of writing they still have a free ten-day trial here), but have heard wonderful things about Kevin Rose’s Oak Meditation (free, at the time of writing) and plan to try this too.

 Again – you can’t influence the things that occur in your day, but you very much can control how you respond.
-This can be a complete game changer.
+This can be a complete game-changer.